Sire and Semen Info

 PCC 83R GPower 3624G

 This guy showed an impressive mass from the moment we laid eyes on him.
-He dubs the nickname Meat Wagon around here and for good reason, he is as big around as he is tall.
-We have ran him with our commercial cows this summer (2021) and are anticipating a tremendous cross with these terminal calves.
+He dubs the nickname “Meat Wagon” around here, and for good reason.
+He is as big around as he is tall.
+We have ran him with our commercial cows this summer and saw a tremendous cross with these terminal calves.
 Looking forward to what he can offer us in the future.
 UPDATE – This bull has died, however his last calf crop will hit the ground Spring of 2024 and we look forward to seeing the tremendous thickness he stamps on his offspring.
+UPDATE- after DNA-ing the 2024 calf crop it was determined he sired a whopping 62% of the calves – a bittersweet reminder of what a powerhouse this guy was.

 PCC BA General 2404E